sdu-be-22/SneakerLab/README.md

-# SneakerLab - find what you want!
+# SneakerLab

 <h1 align="center">Hi there, We're <a href="https://daniilshat.ru/" target="_blank">KNATZ</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h3 align="center">Information systems students, SDU, Kazakhstan 🇷🇺</h3>
+<h3 align="center">Information systems students, SDU, Kazakhstan🇺</h3>

-Here is the project named "SneakerLab".
+<h4>>Here is the project named "SneakerLab".
 It is our project for INF 232 course in SDU.
-Nowadays in world is going a big hype around sneakers, so we had idea to do website, what sells Sneakers.
+Nowadays in world is going a big hype around sneakers, so we had idea to do website, what sells Sneakers.</h4>

 # What did we use?